Tasha876/Online-Portfolio/README.md

 <a name="next_steps"></a>
 ## 5. Next steps
 This portfolio is an ongoing project.
 Some next steps include:
-* adding the password generator,
-* adding larger thumbnails and finding a way to make larger thumbnails work with the design,
+* decreasing the size of the images to make loading faster.
 * adding more interativity such as a [full screen scroller](https://mdbootstrap.com/previews/docs/latest/html/fsscroller/extended.html#view-2),
 * adding many more projects.